Frequently asked questions

 How do I turn my stock tank into a pool?

-There are many great articles and videos online to refer to.
-Here are a few for your convenience:
+There are many great articles and videos online to refer to or visit our DIY page: stocktankhouse.com/diy

 Can I paint my stock tank pool?

-Please do your own research on this one...
-Painting can certainly add fun and creativity, but can also be a challenge.
-Galvanized metal is not meant to accept paint without the proper preparations.
+The answer is YES, but please do your own research on this one...
+Painting can certainly add fun and creativity, but you must prep properly.
+Galvanized metal is not meant to accept paint without the proper preparations (sanding and etching).
 So proceed cautiously.

 How do I keep the water clean?